Roronoa-17/Random_Stuffs/README.md

 - Learned about Transformers architecture and different LLM architecture.

 28-09-2024
-- Learned about Prompt Engineering..
+- Learned about Prompt Engineering.

+29-09-2024
+- Learned about Augmented Language Model.